PARAMETER III – VALUE CHAINS

-It is important to note that Parameter III measures where certain value chain segments are present.
+It is important to note that Parameter III measures the presence and absence of specific value chain segments.
 It does not take into account the volume of actual output occurring locally.

 - %% region.name %%